Ryan Nall: Chicago Bears

 Nall signed with the Chicago Bears as an undrafted free agent on May 10, 2018.
-He was waived on September 1, 2018 and was signed to the practice squad the next day.
-He signed a reserve/future contract with the Bears on January 8, 2019.
+He was waived on September 1, and was re-signed to the practice squad the following day.
+Nall signed a reserve/future contract with the Bears on January 8, 2019.

-On August 31, 2019, Nall was cut and signed to the practice squad the next day.
+On August 31, 2019, Nall was cut and re-signed to the team's practice squad the next day.
 He was promoted to the active roster on November 9.
-He recorded his first career carry in the 2019 finale against the Minnesota Vikings with a seven-yard gain.
+Nall recorded his first career carry in the team's season finale against the Minnesota Vikings, posting a seven-yard gain.

-Nall scored his first professional touchdown on a six-yard reception in Week 9 of the 2020 season against the Tennessee Titans in the 24–17 loss.
+Nall scored his first professional touchdown on a six-yard reception in Week 9 of the 2020 season against the Tennessee Titans, a game that ended in a 24–17 loss.
 He signed a contract extension with the team on March 3, 2021.
-He was waived on August 31, 2021 and re-signed to the practice squad the next day.
-He was promoted to the active roster on October 10, 2021.
+Nall was waived on August 31, and re-signed to the practice squad the next day.
+He was promoted to the active roster on October 10.

 Dallas Cowboys

 On April 8, 2022, Nall signed with the Dallas Cowboys.
-He was sidelined most of training camp with a shoulder injury.
-He was waived/injured on August 15, and placed on injured reserve.
-He was released in August.
+He was sidelined for most of training camp with a shoulder injury.
+Nall was waived/injured on August 15, and placed on injured reserve.
+Nall was released by Dallas on August 16.

 Houston Roughnecks

 On January 19, 2024, Nall signed with the Houston Roughnecks of the United Football League (UFL).
-He was released on March 10.
+He was released by the Roughnecks on March 10.

 Nall announced his retirement on June 3, 2024.